 Where to eat: Rainbeau Jo’s

-This trendy food-truck setup serves all the typical staples of a coffee shop with its own personal flair.
+Rainbeau Jo’s is a trendy food truck setup that serves all the typical staples of a coffee shop with its own personal flair.
 Consider getting a jalapeno cheddar bagel with a Jimmy Pesto schmear.
-Add a Funky Monkey espresso infused granita for the perfect morning pick-me-up.
+Add a Funky Monkey espresso-infused granita for the perfect morning pick-me-up.

 What to do: Jack Harter Helicopter Ride

-You’ve never truly experienced Kauai until you see it from above.
+To fully appreciate the splendour of Kauai, go on a helicopter tour and see it from the air.
+You will soar over the beautiful Na Pali coast, the unique terrain from the waterfalls at Mt.
+Waialeale, to the dry-red Waimea Canyon and the emerald-green peaks of Na Pali. .
 Jack Harter Helicopters provides you with a jaw-dropping experience.
 Hovering over some of the most iconic locations in Kauai, including waterfalls, canyons, sea cliffs, beaches, and more.
 This was truly one of the best experiences of my life.
 Absolutely memorable.

 Where to eat: Rob’s Good Times Grill

-A fun Hawaiian-American pub, this vivacious eatery is just as entertaining as the food is tasty.
-While you wait for your meal, step-up for some karaoke, take a spin on the dance floor or enjoy the live music.
+Rob’s Good Times Grill is a fun Hawaiian-American pub.
+This vivacious eatery is just as entertaining as the food is tasty.
+While you wait for your meal, step up for some karaoke, take a spin on the dance floor or enjoy the live music.
 This location is also great for trying out some local beers and catching up on sporting events.

 What to do: Kauai Museum